Advice for travellers

 - credit to an Australian bank account

-Customs and Border Protection will aim to post cheque refunds within 15 business days.
-Bank and credit card refunds will be issued by Customs and Border Protection within 5 business days, however, payment will be subject to processing by your bank or card issuer.
+Customs and Border Protection will aim to refund your claim within 30 days however, payment will be subject to processing by your bank or card issuer.
+Please note that cheques can take up to 2 months.

 If you wish to claim a refund, you must get an original tax invoice from the store where you buy the goods.
 All stores registered for GST will be able to give you a tax invoice.
 A refund cannot be given without it.